standard-crypto/axiom-vscode/README.md

 # Axiom-VScode

-A VS code extension for testing, running and sending [Axiom](https://www.axiom.xyz/) circuits and queries.
+A VS code extension designed for [Axiom](https://www.axiom.xyz/).
+You can use this extension to compile a circuit and run & send queries.

 ## Features